capensis/canopsis/.gitlab/merge_request_templates/review_guidelines.md

 ## Validation criteria

-- [ ] The commit messages must respec the `Commit Message Guidelines` of angular.
+- [ ] The commit messages must respect the `Commit Message Guidelines` of angular.
-- [ ] The merge request respect the specification or fix the bug
+- [ ] The merge request respects the specification or fixes the bug
-- [ ] The additions are correctly documented (classes, methods, package, …) and if required, the current documentations are update
+- [ ] The additions are correctly documented (classes, methods, package, …) and if required, the current documentation is updated
-- [ ] The documentations about the feature/component is created/updated
+- [ ] The documentation about the feature/component is created/updated
 - [ ] A new entry in the canopsis/canopsis `CHANGELOG` and `notes de version` is added
 - [ ] The unit tests associated must be created/updated and they must pass
-- [ ] If the current `Merge Request` is a bugfix, a unit test must be written to check if the bug is correctly fix
+- [ ] If the current `Merge Request` is a bugfix, a unit test must be written to check if the bug is correctly fixed
-- [ ] The associated issue must be linked to the current
+- [ ] The associated issue must be linked to the current merge request
 - [ ] The process to test the current `Merge Request` is written.
 - [ ] The `Merge Request` must be reviewed
 - [ ] Python: